MicrosoftDocs/powerquery-docs/powerquery-docs/add-custom-column.md

 # Add a custom column

-In Power Query, you can create your custom column using the PowerQuery M formula language.
-PowerQuery M formula language has a comprehensive function reference content set.
+In Power Query, you can create your custom column using the Power Query M formula language.
+Power Query M formula language has a comprehensive function reference content set.

 Imagine that you have the following table with a set of columns.